(december 12, 2017)

-i’ve killed my son three times this week, and my father twice, and it’s only tuesday.
+i killed my son three times this week, and my father twice, and it’s only tuesday.

-for a long time, i believed that the only things special about me were my mental illnesses. i worried that without them, i would be nothing. my disorders defined me. i used to argue with my counsellor about it, about how i labelled myself – i preferred to stay “i’m bulimic” or “i’m ptsd” instead of calling myself a person first, who happens to have those disorders. i discounted the idea that i was more than those things. i ignored my positive characteristics. i’ve changed my mind and am labelling myself more compassionately now.
+i used to believe that the only special thing about me was my mental illness. i worried that without it, i’d be nothing and no one. my disorders defined me, or rather, i let myself be defined by my disorders. i used to argue with my counsellor about it. i preferred to say “i’m bulimic” instead of calling myself a person first. i’m a person with an eating disorder. i discounted the idea that i was more than my neuroticism. i ignored any positive characteristics or achievements.